 Madonna does it.
 Martha Stewart does it.
 And I do it, too.
 What do we all have in common (incredibly interesting and successful women *insert wink emoji here*)?

 I have always made lists.
 To-do lists and checklists being my forte.
 My mom loves to bring up my Junior Prom obsession that involved an incredibly detailed calendar, to-do list, and hour-by-hour schedule of the two days leading up to prom.
-Not to mention the regimented skin care routine I created to ensure prom perfect photos.
-I’m a girl that likes organization, we know this.
+There was also a highly regimented skin care routine I created to ensure prom perfect photos.
+I’m a woman that likes organization, we know this.

 When I had the opportunity to review Listful Thinking by Paula Rizzo I was pretty positive this book was going to fit right in with my compulsive need for organization and cleanliness.
-Oh, was I right.
+I was not wrong.

 The beginning of the book is basically an introduction to lists and the basics.
-This is good for the non-list initiated, but for me, I wanted to get really into the nitty gritty.
+This is good for the non-list initiated, but for me it only covered what I already knew.
 But don’t skip the introduction, because you first duty is to make a list!
 As instructed, I listed out my three goals for what I would get out of reading the book:

 - Be more organized at work